Olness hat trick lifts Bulldogs over visiting Windom

-Keely Olness is hopeful that Minnesota River’s easy-peasy 6-2 win over visiting Windom Area on Tuesday will segway the Bulldogs’ from two-straight losses last week to a strong showing against rival New Ulm this coming Thursday.
+Keely Olness hoped that Minnesota River’s easy-peasy 6-2 win over visiting Windom Area Nov.
+19 would segue the Bulldogs from two-straight losses last week to a strong showing against rival New Ulm later in the week.

 “I feel this game got us prepared for what we need to do,” said the senior center, who tallied five points and picked up her first varsity hat trick during the outing against Windom, 0-2 with the loss.